raxoft/form_input/README.md

   form.incorrect_params   # Parameters whose current value doesn't match their kind.
 ```

-Each of them simply selects the paramaters using their boolean getter of the same name.
+Each of them simply selects the parameters using their boolean getter of the same name.
 Each of them is available in the `*_parameters` form for as well,
 for those who don't like the `params` shortcut.